jcheron/phalcon-jquery/README.md

 cd library
 ```

-* Copy all contents of the library folder to your libraries folder project
+* Copy all the contents of the library folder to your project's library folder

 ```bash
 app